ecosensors/Paperless-Raspberry-Pi5/README.md

 ## Install Samba
 Paperless let you to copy/past or move a pdf file into folder called 'consume'.
 After you pasted your pdf file, Paperless will automatically create a new record.
-You will just need to finalized the entry according to the document type, correspondant and tags.
+You will just need to finalized the entry according to the document type, a correspondant and tags.
-A special tag will be assigned to the new records, because you checked 'Inbox Tag' for a tag.
+A special tag will be assigned to the new records, because you checked 'Inbox Tag' for the tag.

 ![Inbox Tga](assets/images/inbox-tag.png "Inbox Tag")